 -

-Procedure: Data were collected from 314 actual eyewitnesses who attended live video lineups in London.
-The offenses witnessed included robberies, assaults, and thefts.
-The sample was categorized based on whether the perpetrator brandished a weapon during the crime.
-Lineup outcomes were classified as a suspect identification, a foil identification, or no identification.
+Procedure: 314 eyewitnesses to real London robberies, assaults, and thefts attended live video line-ups, split by whether the perpetrator had brandished a weapon.
+Outcomes were classified as a suspect identification, a foil identification, or no identification.

 -